 Dallas Recalls Forward Fredrik Olofsson from Texas

-FRISCO, Texas - Dallas Stars General Manager Jim Nill announced today that the club has loaned forward Fredrik Olofsson to the Texas Stars, Dallas' development affiliate in the American Hockey League (AHL).
+FRISCO, Texas - Dallas Stars General Manager Jim Nill announced today that the club has recalled forward Fredrik Olofsson from the Texas Stars, Dallas' development affiliate in the American Hockey League (AHL).

 Olofsson, 26, has recorded one goal (1-0--1) in three games for Dallas this season.
 Olofsson made his NHL debut on Dec.
 27 against the Nashville Predators, logging 9:16 time on ice and four shots on goal.
 He tallied his first NHL goal (1-0--1) on Dec.
 31 vs. the San Jose Sharks, which also marked his first career game-winning goal.